Community Parks

 Explore our Parks in the City of Thorold

 In the heart of downtown Thorold is the historic Battle of the Beaverdams Park, which plays host to a wide variety of community events throughout the year.
 Another great source of Thorold pride is the beautiful 29 acre waterfront park Mel Swart - Lake Gibson Conservation Park.
 You can also discover the final destination of Laura Secord's journey during the war of 1812 at the DeCew House Heritage Park.
 Be sure to explore Thorold's Indigenous Unity Garden which includes the First Nations Peace Monument celebrating our relationship to the Indigenous community in the Niagara Region.
-Below is a list of all the parks to discover and enjoy!

 Allanburg Community Park

-The Allanburg Community Park is a small park conveniently located on Falls Street in Allanburg, across from the Allanburg Community Centre.
-The park is equipped with a playground structure, monkey bars and a swing set.
-Benches surround the playground so parents can sit down to enjoy watching their children play.
-A single lane bocce court is also available for use.
-Just bring your own bocce ball set.
+Allanburg Community Park is a charming neighbourhood park located on Falls Street, directly across from the Allanburg Community Centre.
+The park features a playground structure, monkey bars, and a swing set, with benches placed around the play area for parents and caregivers to relax while watching their children.

 Battle of Beaverdams Park

-The Battle of Beaverdams Park is also home to Thorold’s Millennium Cairn and contains several historical plaques including one describing the Founding Father of Thorold who is buried at Thorold's Lakeview Cemetery.
-At one time the Welland Canal flowed through the centre of Battle of Beaverdams Park; remnants of it remain today in front of the bandshell.
-This historic park plays host to a wide variety of community events throughout the year including the Protection Hose Company No.1 Easter Egg Hunt, the popular Thorold Community Market and our Canada Day festivities
+The park is also home to Thorold’s Millennium Cairn and features several historical plaques, including one honouring Thorold’s Founding Father, who is buried at Lakeview Cemetery.
+At one time, the Welland Canal flowed through the centre of the park—its remnants are still visible today in front of the bandshell.
+Throughout the year, this historic park hosts a wide variety of community events, such as the popular Thorold Community Market, and the City’s Canada Day celebrations.

 Beaverdams Village Park